1. Healthy or hepatically impaired female subjects of non-child bearing potential and/or

-3. Known stable hepatic impairment, defined as no evidence of clinically significant
+3. Stable hepatic impairment, defined as no clinically significant change in disease

-change in disease status within the last 30 days, as documented by the subject's
+status within the last 30 days, as documented by the subject's recent medical history

-recent medical history (eg, no worsening clinical signs of hepatic impairment, or no
+(eg, no worsening clinical signs of hepatic impairment, or no worsening of total

 4. Stable drug regimen defined as not starting a new drug or changing dosage within seven